-If you applied for assistance from FEMA because you sustained damage from the severe winter storm, straight-line winds and flooding in Nebraska, you received a letter from FEMA in the mail or via email.
+If you applied for assistance from FEMA because you sustained damage from the April 12-13 severe storms in Tennessee, you received a letter from FEMA in the mail or via email.
 The letter explained the status of your application and how to respond.
 If you have not done so, it is important to read the letter carefully.
 Your letter includes the amount of any assistance FEMA may provide to you and information on the appropriate use of disaster assistance funds.

 Why did FEMA say I wasn’t eligible?

 You may need to submit additional information for FEMA to continue to process your application.
 Examples of missing documentation may include:

 - Settlement of insurance claims

 - Proof of occupancy